yaml/yamlscript/www/src/posts/advent-2023/dec-04.md

 That's right.
 Not only is YAMLScript a Lisp, it's a very specific and modern Lisp.
-It's a Lisp that has a community and conferences and books and jobs and that pay people to write code in Lisp!
+It's a Lisp that has a community and conferences and books and jobs that pay people to write code in Lisp!

 If you know the slightest thing about Lisp, you must think I'm crazy.